ember-fastboot/fastboot-website/markdown/docs/addon-author-guide.md

 2. Node-Only initializer

 Often you want to define Node specific behavior for your app at boot time.
 You should define the Node-Only initializer under `fastboot/initializers` or `fastboot/instance-initializers`.
-Note the `fastboot` directory which is a sibling of the `app` or `addon` directory.
-The FastBoot addon will read the `fastboot` directories from all addons and your parent app and create `app-fastboot.js` which is included in the FastBoot manifest and loaded in FastBoot only.
-This is never shipped to the browser.
+Note the `fastboot` directory is a sibling of the `app` or `addon` directory.
+The FastBoot addon (`ember-cli-fastboot`) will read the `fastboot` directories from all addons and your parent app and create `app-fastboot.js` which is included in the FastBoot manifest and loaded in FastBoot only.
+As an addon author, you just need to define the initializer under `fastboot` directory.
 An example of directory structure is as follows:

 ```js
 -+ app/